-The Pacific Screenwriting Program was established with the goal of building a vibrant screenwriter community in British Columbia.
-The Program provides support and career-advancement opportunities to BC-based film and television writers at all levels, while generating a deep and sustainable pool of local film and TV screenwriting talent for BC-based series and films.
-We believe that building this community is an essential first step to:
+The Pacific Screenwriting Program works to ensure a vibrant screenwriting community in British Columbia.
+Based in Vancouver, the not-for-profit organization provides training and support to BC-based TV film and television writers at all levels, with the aim of generating a deep and sustainable pool of local talent for BC-based series and films with an emphasis on diversity and gender parity.
+We believe that supporting this community of writers is an essential first step to:

 Creating locally owned and controlled IP that can be exported to global markets